 Receive follow-up evaluation from medical team.

 The majority of patients can perform most normal activities immediately following the procedure.
-Physical therapy one to two weeks after the cervical discectomy can ward off mild soreness and help patients regain a full range of motion in their neck and arms.
+Patients are sent home with exercises that can be started from 3-6 weeks post-op, depending on their physician’s recommendation.
+These exercises can help cervical discectomy patients ward off mild soreness and regain a full range of motion in their neck and arms.

 At North American Spine, nothing is more important to us than your good health and happiness.
 We want to make sure that you enjoy life without pain long after your procedure.
 That’s why, from time to time, you’ll receive a friendly follow-up call to see how you’re doing, and to answer any questions you may have related to your procedure.
 We’ll also send you regular tips on ways you can help protect your spine.
 As a valued, lifelong alum in our growing community, you can help other individuals who suffer from chronic pain by sharing your story!

 We are proud to have helped so many people overcome chronic pain.
 While we work hard to ensure the best possible outcome for all our patients, it is important for you to make an informed decision regarding any procedure and care providers you may be considering—including a cervical discectomy.
 Here are some important things to keep in mind:

 - Following your procedure, a North American Spine team member will call you to ask you to participate in a post-operative patient satisfaction survey.
 We are pleased to report that more than 95 percent of patients who respond to this survey say they had a satisfactory experience with North American Spine.
 We believe their high satisfaction rate is the result of our commitment to patient advocacy, attentive customer service and exemplary patient care.